 - Transfer the mixture to a sieve and use the spatula to work it through to make it smooth.

-- Whisk an egg yolk in a small bowl and brush each sweet potato so that the tops and sides are fully coated.
+- Place them in flattened cupcake cases on a baking sheet, then whisk 1 egg yolk in a small bowl and generously brush the tops and sides until fully coated.

-- Sprinkle the tops with black sesame seeds and bake for 15 minutes or until the tops are lightly browned.
+- Sprinkle the tops with ¼ tsp black sesame seeds and bake for 15 minutes or until the tops are lightly browned.
 (Alternatively, use a toaster oven or grill and cook until browned on top.)

 - Cool on a wire rack.